timmaxw/HitecDServo/experimentation/protocol.md

 ## Register 0x52: Unknown
 - When starting EPA settings mode, write 0x0000

-## Register 0x56: Unknown
+## Register 0x56: Power limit setting
+- Defines the maximum amount of power the servo will use.
+Ranges from 0x0000 to 0x07D0.
+Any value larger than 0x07D0 will be treated as equivalent to 0x07D0.
-- When starting EPA settings mode, write 0x0190
+- When starting EPA settings mode, write 0x0190 (20% power)
-- On EPA reset, write 0x0FFF (immediately after writing 0x0FFF to 0x54)
+- On EPA reset, write 0x0FFF (max power)

+## Register 0x22: Actual power limit (after overload protection)
+- Returns the actual power limit the servo is using.
+Ranges from 0x0000 to 0x07D0.
+- In normal operation, returns the same value as 0x56 (but capped to 0x07D0).
+- If overload protection kicks in, returns the effective power limit after overload protection.
+(E.g. if 0x56 is set to 0x0400 and overload protection is set to 50%, then when overload protection kicks in, 0x22 will read 0x0200.)
+- Written 0x1000 after any operation that changes EPA points or servo direction.
+However, writing to 0x22 doesn't seem to have any effect.
+- Also written 0x1000 on initial connection, and after changing servo ID.
+(Not sure why!)

 ## Register 0x6E: Reset to factory settings
 - Written to 0x0F0F on program reset